Solving the single-track train scheduling problem via Deep Reinforcement Learning: Preliminaries

 \section{Preliminaries}

-Two basic ingredients characterize this paper: the train dispatching problem (\td) and (deep) reinforcement learning.
-In the following, a short presentation of both is presented, with the aim of being introductory and not comprehensive.
+Two basic ingredients characterize this paper: the Train Dispatching problem (\td) and (Deep) Reinforcement Learning (\rl).
+In the following, a short presentation of both, with the aim of being introductory and not comprehensive.

-\subsection{Train dispatching problem}
+\subsection{Train Dispatching problem}

-The train dispatching problem refers to the rearrangement of trains on a network after a disruption has modified the nominal functioning of the system.
-The objective is to introduce as little modifications as possible, matching the programmed timetable with the lowest delay.